 -Title IX of the Educational Amendments of 1972 to the 1964 Civil Rights Act

-Title IX is commonly thought of as pertaining to varsity sports.
-However, the law is actually much broader.
 Title IX prohibits gender discrimination in all programs and activities of a university such as Wittenberg.
 It also requires that universities be proactive in preventing discrimination and in responding to concerns or allegations of discrimination including, but not limited to, harassment and assault.
 Title IX applies to all programs and activities available to students at Wittenberg; these include but are not limited to academic programs, admission procedures, financial aid, career services, counseling and health services.
 Although Wittenberg’s policies and procedures relating to Title IX are founded on the laws of the United States and of the State of Ohio, they are also guided by the mission and values of the university.

-Title IX Co-Coordinators
+Title IX Coordinator

-Dean of Students
+Dean of Students and Title IX Coordinator

 Title IX Deputy Coordinators

-Duties: Serve as an intake officer for students who wish to file a complaint regarding sexual harassment and misconduct; facilitate the assisted resolution process for students who file complaints regarding sexual harassment and misconduct; co-investigate sexual harassment and misconduct complaints involving students, and provide related training and education to the student body:
+Duties: Serve as an intake officer for students who wish to file a complaint regarding sexual harassment and misconduct; facilitate the assisted resolution process for students who file complaints regarding sexual harassment and misconduct; co-investigate sexual harassment and misconduct complaints involving students, and provide related training and education to the student body.